Head to Mazzarese where you can see the newest Todd Reed designs.

 “Todd’s pieces are rustic, romantic and meant for the customer who prefers something unique,” explains Mark Mazzarese.
 “Along with the pure beauty of his work, we respect the designer’s integrity.
 Each diamond is ethically mined and he uses recycled gold and other precious metals.”

 Mark and Veronica Mazzarese have welcomed Reed to their store several times over the years.
 The designer must feel at home; the Leawood gallery has a dramatic waterfall feature that surely reminds him of a similar one at his studio back in Boulder.

-Stop by the trunk show Saturday to see the latest one-of-a-kind pieces, get special offers and free flowers for mom with every order.
+Stop by the trunk show Friday and Saturday to see the latest one-of-a-kind pieces.